 - The registration fee for conferences will be paid by Kogod.
 Students will be responsible for transportation, lodging, meals, or other expenses unless otherwise indicated.

 - Preference will be given to those who are active members or leaders in a recognized business club on campus.

-- If a student is presenting at the event, their registration, travel, lodging, and meals will be paid for by Kogod.
+- If a student is presenting at the event, their registration, travel, and lodging will be paid for through this fund.